DSSAT/dssat-pythia-wm/docs/Input_data.md

 	</tbody>
 </table>

+Planting dates are defined in by crop and season and by planting zone.
+The dates in Table 2 represent a planting window, or range of possible dates for planting.
+In the DSSAT-CSM model, crop planting occurs on the first day within this window for which soil moisture and temperature are within acceptable ranges.
+These planting date windows are based on FAO (2019) crop calendar data, on published papers in the region (various), and on personal communication with agronomists in Ethiopia.

+#### Harvested areas
+For each pixel, four management regimens are defined.
+Harvested areas for each of the management types is provided by the SPAM Global spatially disaggregated crop production statistics data for 2010, version 1.1-version 3.
+(IFPRI, 2019, [www.mapspam.info](https://www.mapspam.info/data/)).
+These define cropland harvested areas for each crop within each geographic pixel at a 5 arc-minute resolution.
+Harvested areas are provided for four management types: irrigated, high fertilizer input; rainfed, high fertilizer input; rainfed, low fertilizer input; and rainfed, no fertilizer.
+Field crop management practices are defined separately for the four management types as described below.
+These harvested areas are used in a post-processor with DSSAT-simulated yields to compute production in each pixel and for each management type.
+These can then be scaled up to any specified areal boundary, such as country-level or woreda-level production.

 SPAM data layers provide a total harvested area for each crop and each of four management types.
 The expert modeler made assumptions regarding how these harvested areas are partitioned to Meher and Belg seasons as shown in Table 3.
 These assumptions were gleaned from literature and statistics and evaluated in aggregate for the country based on CSA reports.